 If you have 26 weeks continuous service, you may request to work more flexibly on return to work.
 There is no automatic right for requests to be accepted, however, but your Principal must give the request serious consideration.
-Please refer to the [Flexible Working Procedure](#) for more information.
+Please refer to the [Flexible Attendance Policy and Procedure](#) for more information on the DSAT website.

-3.13.4 Resigning from Work Prior to the Return to Work Date
+3.13.4 Resigning from work prior to the return to work date

 If you do not intend to return to work, you should submit a written resignation and the normal process for termination of employment and notice periods will apply.
-Under the provisions of the Burgundy Book, the school has the discretion to recover any half pay in these circumstances.
-You will not, however, need to repay any Statutory Maternity Pay (SMP) or Maternity Allowance (MA).
+Under the provisions of the Green Book, the school has the discretion to recover any half pay in these circumstances.
+You will not, however, need to repay any Statutory Maternity Pay, Statutory Adoption Pay, Additional Statutory Paternity Pay or Maternity Allowance.